 - Improve access to recovery, treatment, rehabs, and prevention services to minimize all the consequences associated with addiction.

-- Target the availability of overdose reversal drugs with a particular focus on population prone to higher risks.
+- Target the availability of overdose reversal drugs with a particular focus on populations prone to higher risks.

 - Strengthening the understanding of the epidemic through better public health data and surveillance.